CharityMutonii/Delani-Studio/README.md

 # Delani-studio

 ## Project Description
-This project is about implementing everything we have learnt from Bootstrap and jQuery by recreate a landing page for a fictional studio.
+This project is about implementing everything we have learnt about Bootstrap and jQuery by recreate a landing page for a fictional studio.

 ### Authors
 ***Charity Mutoni**